LBJhui/study-note/note/English-note/fragment.md

 24. I don't want to hog you 我不想缠着你
 25. I've already taken so much of your time! 我占用你太多时间了！

+I think
+I'm (absolutely) sure
+I'm certain
+No doubt
+I'm postive
+I bet
+I guess
+I'm not (very) sure
+I suppose
+As far as I know，
+If I'm not mistaken,
+Correct me if I'm wrong,
+I have a feeling
+To the best of my knowledfe/belief,
+In my opinion,
+It seems to me
+To tell the truth,
+To be honest,
+To my mind,
+If u ask me,

 I own your an apology
 I would like to apologize
 I sincerely apologize